Public transportation in Hurghada=Microbus. Read here everything you need to know about using a microbus in Egypt’s Hurghada.

 Automatic translations are available for the languages below.
 Click the flag to translate.
 If you wish more language option, leave a comment!
 Choose English to read the original article.

 Here comes my first microbus experience in Egypt from 2004.
-After this, there will be instructions for how to use the microbus in Egypt.

 My first experience with microbus in Hurghada was in the year 2004.
 I and my mom were spending a Christmas holiday here in Hurghada at Siva Grand Beach Hotel in Mamsha.
 One night we decided to go out and took a microbus (MISTAKE!).